kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/machineset-preflight-checks.md

   * MachineSet version is defined (`MachineSet.spec.template.spec.version` is set).
   * MachineSet uses the `Kubeadm` Bootstrap provider.

+### `ControlPlaneVersionSkew`

+* This preflight check ensures that the MachineSet and the ControlPlane have the same version.
+The idea behind this check is that it doesn't make sense to create a Machine with an old version, if we already know based on the control plane version that the Machine has to be replaced soon.
+* This preflight check is only performed if:
+  * The Cluster has a managed topology
+  * The Cluster uses a ControlPlane provider.
+  * ControlPlane version is defined (`ControlPlane.spec.version` is set).
+  * MachineSet version is defined (`MachineSet.spec.template.spec.version` is set).

-## Opting out of PreflightChecks
+## Configuring MachineSet PreflightChecks

-Once the feature flag is enabled the preflight checks are enabled for all the MachineSets including new and existing MachineSets.
+Per default all preflight checks are enabled for all MachineSets including new and existing MachineSets.
+The enabled preflight checks can be overwritten with the `--machineset-preflight-checks` command-line flag.

-It is possible to opt-out of one or all of the preflight checks on a per MachineSet basis by specifying a comma-separated list of the preflight checks on the
-`machineset.cluster.x-k8s.io/skip-preflight-checks` annotation on the MachineSet.
+It is also possible to opt-out of one or all of the preflight checks on a per MachineSet basis by specifying a comma-separated list of the preflight checks via the `machineset.cluster.x-k8s.io/skip-preflight-checks` annotation on the MachineSet.

 Examples:
 * To opt out of all the preflight checks set the `machineset.cluster.x-k8s.io/skip-preflight-checks: All` annotation.